The Birth of King Jesus

 See Luke 1:5-24

-° Priest were divided into 24 courses; each course officiated in the temple for one week from sabbath to sabbath
+° King David divided the priesthood into 24 courses; each course officiated by a priest in the temple for one week from sabbath to sabbath

 ° The course of Abijah was the 8th course